ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

 ```

 ## Item Plando
-Item plando allows a player to place an item in a specific location or specific locations, place multiple items into a
+Item plando allows a player to place an item in a specific location or specific locations, or place multiple items into a
 list of specific locations both in their own game or in another player's game.

 * The options for item plando are `from_pool`, `world`, `percentage`, `force`, `count`, and either `item` and